Flavors of Ghana: Sister Cities Cuisine Class

-This French cooking class is the second in a series of five classes exploring the cuisine and cultures of Columbia’s sister cities.
-The first class explored Haitian cuisine.
-Look for classes on Chinese, Ghanaian and Spanish cooking later this year.
+This Ghanaian cooking demonstration and dinner is the third in a series of five classes exploring the cuisines and cultures of Columbia’s five sister cities.
+Look for classes in Chinese and Spanish cooking in 2020.
+This event is presented by CA’s International Exchange and Multicultural Programs and is co-sponsored by the River Hill Community Association.

 World Languages Café